-The following table summarizes each of the five components of the executive compensation program for the fiscal year ended December 31, 2019:
+The following table summarizes each of the five components of the executive compensation program for the fiscal year ended December 31, 2020:

-Com Co pensation mponent Form Compensatio n Period Basis of Determination Objective Direct Cor npensation Fixed Base Salary Cash 1 year Based on reference market, individual performance and internal equity.
-Reflects level of responsibility, skills and experience.
-Retention and equity Variable Annual Incentive Plan Annual Bonus Cash 1 year Based on reference market.
-Actual award based on combination of Corporation, divisional and individual performance.
-Retention and differentiation Deferred Share Units (DSU) Until executive retires or leaves the Corporation Possibility for executives to defer some or all of their annual bonus in DSUs redeemable for cash only upon termination of employment, retirement or death.
+npensation mponents Objectives Direct Cor mpensation Fixed Base Salary Cash 1 year Based on reference market, individual performance and internal equity.
+Reflects level of responsibilities, skills and experience.
+Retention and equity Variable Annual Incentive Plan - Annual Bonus Cash 1 year Based on reference market.
+Actual award based on combination of IA Financial Group, divisional and individual performance.
+Retention and differentiation Deferred Share Units (DSU) Until executive retires or leaves the Corporation Possibility for executives to defer some or all their annual bonus in DSUs redeemable for cash only upon termination of employment, retirement or death.
 Payment taking into account the reinvestment of notional dividends over the life of the DSUs and the fair market value of the Common Shares at the time of redemption.
-Recognize executives' contribution to and involvement in the Corporation's results Variable Mid-Term Incentive Plan Performance Share Units (PSU) 3 years Awarded annually, based on individual performance and Corporation performance.
-Final payout value based on the Common Share price on the date of vesting and the level of performance achieved by the Corporation.
-Align the efforts of the management team toward the achievement of ambitious financial performance objectives Variable Long-Term Incentive Plan Stock options 10 years, with 25 % vesting per year over 4 years starting 1 year after the grant date Awarded annually, based on individual performance and Corporation performance.
-Final payout value based on the difference between the Common Share price on the date of the grant and the date of exercise.
-Long-term retention and differentiation Brings compensation of Corporation executives in line with increased Common Shareholder value.
-Indirect Co mpensation Pensior n and Benefits plan Group life and health insurance program and pension plan Ongoing Based on the reference market.
-Employee engagement
+Recognize executives' contribution to and involvement in iA Financial Group results and ensure alignment with the interests of the holders of the iA Financial Corporation's Common Shares Variable Mid-Term Incentive Plan Performance Share Units (PSU) 3 years Awarded annually, based on individual performance and iA Financial Group performance.
+Final value based on iA Financial Corporation's Common Share price on the date of vesting and the level of performance achieved by iA Financial Group.
+Align the efforts of the management team toward the achievement of ambitious financial performance objectives Variable Long-Term Incentive Plan Stock options 10 years, with 25% vesting per year over 4 years starting 1 year after the grant date Awarded annually, based on individual performance and iA Financial Group performance.
+Final value based on the difference between the Common Share price on the date of the grant and the date of exercise.
+Long-term retention and differentiation Brings compensation of iA Financial Group executives in line with increased Common Shareholder value Indirect Co mpensation Pension a nd Benefits Plans Group life and health insurance program and pension plan Ongoing Based on the reference market.
+Retention

 The components of compensation vary according to the executive's level.
 A significant proportion of total compensation is at risk to ensure alignment with the interests of iA Financial Corporation Common Shareholders and other key stakeholders.
-Payments made under the variable compensation plans depend on the ability of the executive to influence short- and long-term business results and the executive's level.
+Payments made under the variable compensation plans depend on the ability of the executive to influence short- and long-term business results and on his or her level of responsibilities.

-The following table illustrates the breakdown of total direct compensation for the following four components: base salary, annual bonus, Mid-Term Incentive Plan and Long-Term Incentive Plan.
+The following table illustrates the breakdown of target total direct compensation for the following four components: base salary, annual bonus, Mid-Term Incentive Plan and Long-Term Incentive Plan.
 Retirement and employment benefits plans are not included.